-It is true, in general, that persons are affected by the subject of religion, in proportion to their conviction of its truth.
+It is true, in general, that persons are affected by the subject of religion in proportion to their conviction of its truth.
 Inattention to religion is the great reason why so little is felt concerning it.
 No being can look at the great truths of religion, as truths, and not feel deeply concerning them.
-The devil can not.
+The devil cannot.
 He believes and trembles.
-Angels in heaven feel in view of these things.
-God feels.
+Angels in heaven feel, in view of these things.
+God feels!
 An intellectual conviction of truth is always accompanied with feeling of some kind.

-One grand design of God in leaving Christians in the world after their conversion, is that they may be witnesses for God.
-It is that they may call the attention of the thoughtless multitude to the subject, and make them see the difference in the character and destiny of those who believe and those who reject the gospel.
+One grand design of God in leaving Christians in the world after their conversion is that they may be witnesses for God.
+It is that they may call the attention of the thoughtless multitude to the subject, and make them see the difference in the character and destiny of those who believe the Gospel and those who reject it.
 This inattention is the grand difficulty in the way of promoting religion.
 And what the Spirit of God does is to awaken the attention of men to the subject of their sin and the plan of salvation.
-Miracles have sometimes been employed to arrest the attention of sinners.
-And in this way, miracles may become instrumental in conversion, although conversion is not itself a miracle, nor do miracles themselves ever convert any body.
+Miracles have sometimes been employed to arrest the attention of sinners, and in this way miracles may become instrumental in conversion - although conversion is not itself a miracle, nor do miracles themselves ever convert anybody.
 They may be the means of awakening.

 Miracles are not always effectual even in that.
 And if continued or made common, they would soon lose their power.
 What is wanted in the world is something that can be a sort of omnipresent miracle, able not only to arrest attention but to fix it, and keep the mind in warm contact with the truth, till it yields.

-Hence we see why God has scattered his children everywhere, in families and among the nations.
-He never would suffer them to be all together in one place, however agreeable it might be to their feelings.
+Hence we see why God has scattered His children everywhere, in families and among the nations.
+He never would suffer them to be altogether in one place, however agreeable it might be to their feelings.
 He wishes them scattered.
-When the church at Jerusalem herded together, neglecting to go forth as Christ had commanded, to spread the gospel all over the world, God let loose a persecution upon them and scattered them abroad, and then "they went every where preaching the gospel."
-In examining the text, I propose to inquire,
+When the Church at Jerusalem herded together, neglecting to go forth as Christ had commanded, to spread the Gospel all over the world, God let loose a persecution upon them and scattered them abroad, and then they "went everywhere preaching the Word" (Acts 8:4).

+In examining the text, I purpose to inquire:

-- I. To what particular points Christians are to testify for God. - II.
+- I. On what particular points Christians are to testify for God. - II.
 The manner in which they are to testify.

-I. TO WHAT POINTS ARE THE CHILDREN OF GOD REQUIRED TO TESTIFY?
+I. ON WHAT POINTS ARE CHRISTIANS TO TESTIFY?

 Generally, they are to testify to the truth of the Bible.
 They are competent witnesses to this, for they have experience of its truth.
 The experimental Christian has no more need of external evidence to prove the truth of the Bible to his mind, than he has to prove his own existence.
 The whole plan of salvation is so fully spread out and settled in his conviction, that to undertake to reason him out of his belief in the Bible would be a thing as impracticable as to reason him out of the belief in his own existence.
-Men have tried to awaken a doubt of the existence of the material world.
-But they can not succeed.
-No man can doubt the existence of a material world.
-To doubt it, is against his own consciousness.
-You may use arguments that he can not answer, and may puzzle and perplex him, and shut up his mouth; he may be no logician or philosopher, and unable to detect your fallacies.
-But what he knows he knows.
+Men have tried to awaken a doubt of the existence of the material world, but they cannot succeed.
+No man can doubt the existence of the material world.
+To doubt it is against his own consciousness.
+You may use arguments that he cannot answer, and may puzzle and perplex him, and shut his mouth; he may be no logician or philosopher, and may not be able to detect your fallacies.
+But, what he knows, he knows.